microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 vcpkg hosts a selection of libraries packaged into [ports](ports.md) at
 <https://github.com/Microsoft/vcpkg>, this collection of ports is called the
 *curated registry*.
-However, vcpkg is not limited to just installing ports from the curated registry.
-Users are capable of extending the selection of ports by creating custom registries.
+However, vcpkg is not limited to the curated registry.
+Users can extend the selection of ports by creating custom registries.

 A registry is a collection of ports and helper files arranged in a specific